-I am a graduate student in the Department of Biology at the University of Mississippi and a member of the Resetarits lab.
+I am a postdoctoral researcher in the Department of Biology at the University of Mississippi, working with Bill Resetarits.
 I conduct my research at the University of Mississippi Field Station, located northeast of Oxford in Lafayette County, Mississippi.
-Previously, I was a graduate student in the Biology Department at Texas Tech University and conducted my research for two summers at Tyson Research Center near St. Louis, Missouri.

-I obtained my bachelor's degree in Ecology and Environmental Sciences at the University of Maine where I had a concentration in ecology and was a member of the Honors College.
-I conducted my honors thesis research on the effects of landscape acidification at the Bear Brook Watershed in Maine on ovenbird territory size and nestling growth under the supervision of Brian J. Olsen.
+I obtained my PhD from the University of Mississippi where I studied how patch characteristics of temporary ponds influenced the habitat selection of ovipositing treefrogs and colonizing aquatic beetles.
+Prior to moving to Mississippi, I was a graduate student in the Biology Department at Texas Tech University and did research at Tyson Research Center.
+I obtained my bachelor's degree in Ecology and Environmental Sciences at the University of Maine.
+As an undergraduate I conducted my honors thesis research on the effects of landscape acidification at the Bear Brook Watershed in Maine on ovenbird territory size and nestling growth with Brian J Olsen.